-The TAPS Support Foundation
+Meet The TAPS Support Team

-TAPS Nerd and Founder
+Founder and TAPS Nerd

 M.A.
-Nursing Science
+Nursing Science Deutsch, English

-Senior Research and Scientific Advisor
+Senior Research Advisor

 With intensive research and publications on the Solomon Laser Technique and TAPS, Femke is part of the Fetal Therapy Team at the LUMC in Leiden.
 As an obstetrician and fetal therapist she is passionate about identical twins and improving their lives.